Singapore University of Social Sciences: Campus

-The campus is on rented premises located at 463 Clementi Road SIM Blk C, Singapore 599494.
+The campus is on rented premises from SIM located at Clementi Road.
 SUSS also uses external premises at BCA Academy, Nanyang Academy of Fine Arts, Ong Teng Cheong Labour Leadership Institute, NTUC Centre, Physical Education & Sports Teacher Academy, Republic Polytechnic, Singapore Centre for Chinese Language, Singapore Polytechnic and Singapore Sports Hub to conduct lessons.

-In 2020, its president Cheong Hee Kiat spoke to the media that SUSS was exploring with the Ministry of Education about a new type of campus that will bring its students and staff under a single roof.
-Its location has not been confirmed.

 A 6-metre tall artwork by sculptor Sun I-Yu named 'Celebrate The Extraordinary' stands on the right side of Richard K.M.
 Eu Block C. The sculpture was created for the 2015 Southeast Asian Games and donated to SUSS after the event.

+In 2020, its president Cheong Hee Kiat spoke to the media that SUSS was exploring with the Ministry of Education about a new type of campus that will bring its students and staff under a single roof.
+It will be located at the site of the former Rochor Centre.

 Admission

-The minimum education requirement is a GCE 'A' level, or Diplomas from the 5 local Polytechnic or 2 local Arts Institutions, or International Baccalaureate (IB) Diploma, or NUS High School Diploma.
+The minimum education requirement is a GCE 'A' level, or Diplomas from the five local Polytechnic or two local Arts Institutions, or International Baccalaureate (IB) Diploma, or NUS High School Diploma.
 Applicants with good SAT1 scores may be considered for admission.
 Certain programmes may require additional admission requirements.

 The part-time programmes require applicants to acquire two years of full-time work experience, completed full-time National Service for male applicants or be currently employed on a full-time basis and be at minimum 21 years old.